codsen/codsen/packages/email-homey/README.md

 })
 ```

-The homepage will be assembled from two parts: 1) main template (`template.html` in the root of this package) and 2) template for a single thumbnail which will be loop'ed many times and contain each of your thumbnails/templates.
+The homepage will be assembled from two parts: 1) main template (`template.html` in the root folder of this package) and 2) template for a single thumbnail (`loop-me.html` in the root folder of this package) which will be loop'ed many times and contain each of your thumbnails/templates.

 Both files must be placed in the root of your template folder.
-Feel free to customise them.
+Feel free to customise them, just keep the classes on the tags because that's how the JS selects the tags to place the content inside of them.

 ## Contributing & testing